-MODULE NUMBER OF MODULES NOTES (however the installation of the module still requires Outlook) Exchange Import Module Note: This module is only required if the migration scenario includes migration to an Enterprise Vault environment.
-Minimum: One per target Exchange environment.
+MODULE NUMBER OF MODULES NOTES (however the installation of the module still requires Outlook) Exchange Import Module Note: This module is only required if the migration scenario includes migration to an Enterprise Vault lote: This module is only equired if the migration cenario includes migration to Minimum: One per target Exchange environment.
 There needs to be at least one Exchange Import Module per target Exchange environment.
 This module requires Microsoft Outlook to be installed.
 It is not supported to install the module on an Exchange Server.
-It is recommended to install this module on a dedicated physical or virtual machine.
+It is recommended to install this module on a dedicated physical or virtual machine. environment.
 To improve performance, multiple Exchange Import Modules can be installed.
 It is recommended to start with one module and add more modules (up to one per Exchange database) if required.
 Office 365 Module One per environment There needs to be an Office 365 module in order to migrate containers to Office 365.
 This module collects data about Office 365 mailboxes, as well as migrating data into the target container and post-processing the ingested data to remove Enterprise Vault shortcuts and pending items.
 The module connects to Office 365 using the credentials specified in the Credential Editor, which is installed by the module.
 Native Format Import Module One per environment One Native Format Import Module is required in order to take extracted data and create